 Voice recognition systems rarely function as you'd like them to, but Sync 3's is promising.
 During my test of the 2016 Ford Escape, it was spot-on — especially rewarding because its inaccuracy the last time I tested MyFord Touch was endlessly frustrating.
 With the push of a steering-wheel-mounted button, I was able to find a Starbucks and set it as my destination using voice commands.
 Yes, it took several voice-prompted steps to get me to that Starbucks, but there were no missteps along the way.

-Other editors had less luck with the voice system, but Sync 3's voice recognition success rate is still much higher than MyFord Touch's.
+Other editors had less luck with the voice system, but Sync's voice recognition success rate is still much higher than MyFord Touch's.

 5. Phone-Friendly Features

-For 2017, Sync 3 includes Apple CarPlay and Android Auto smartphone integration as well as Sync Connect with an in-car modem that brings smartphone control for remote start and other features through the FordPass application.
+For 2017, Sync 3 includes Apple CarPlay and Android Auto apps for iphone and android integration as well as Sync Connect with an in-car modem that allows for remote start through iphone and android devices and other features through the FordPass application.

-Although some editors said Android Auto was sometimes erratic and slow, most applauded Ford for offering both systems.
+Although some editors said that the Android Auto app was sometimes erratic and slow, most applauded Ford for offering both systems.

 "Sync 3's user interface, feature content and mobile integration makes it one of the most robust multimedia systems on the market," Bruzek said.